optimak/optimak/README.md

 My name is Chi, a software engineer with stong interests in AI and data analytics!
 I love helping people solve problems.

-I have a Master's degree or Artificial Intelligence in Data Engineering, and a Bachelor's in Chemical Engineering.
+I have a Master's of Artificial Intelligence degree in Data Engineering, and a Bachelor's in Chemical Engineering.
 After working as a bio-pharmarceutical technical serivices engineer for 2 years, I stumbled upon coding through Data Science and Engineering, and haven't looked back since!